-- The comprehensive rotor code FAST (Jonkman, 2013) is a modular software framework for computer aided engineering (CAE) of wind turbines.
+The comprehensive rotor code FAST (Jonkman, 2013) is a modular software framework for computer-aided engineering (CAE) of wind turbines.
 FAST provides a coupling procedure to compute time-dependent multi-physics relevant for wind turbine design.
-By the means of different modules, FAST is able to respect different physical models and turbine components in the computations.
-The aerodynamics are represented by a blade element momentum method (BEM) which is based on profile polars for drag, lift and momentum. - In the present case, most parameters remained on the default of NREL's v8.16.00a version for both FAST and the NREL 5 MW wind turbine.
+By means of different modules, FAST is able to account for different physical models and turbine components in the computations.
+The aerodynamics are represented by a BEM method, which is based on profile polars for drag, lift, and momentum.

+In the present case, most parameters remained on the default of NREL's v8.16.00a for both FAST and the NREL 5 MW wind turbine.
 Few parameters had to be adjusted.
-As there are: the variable-speed control has been turned off to ensure a constant rotational speed as in the U-RANS computation.
-The blade stiffness has been increased to the order of 10 Nm per blade element to obtain a stiff blade.
-To ensure a shear-free inflow profile, the constant wind profile type without dynamic inflow model was selected.
+As it is, the variable-speed control has been turned off to ensure a constant rotational speed as in the URANS computation.
+The blade stiffness has been increased to the order of $10^{29}$ Nm per blade element to obtain a stiff blade.
+To ensure a shear-free inflow profile, the constant wind profile type without a dynamic inflow model was selected.
 In FAST, the EOG started after the computation of 8 s.
-The analytical inflow profile was included as x-velocity in the IECWind file.
+The analytical inflow profile was included as x velocity in the IECWind file.
 The other wind directions were equal to 0.